acucciniello/acucciniello.com/_posts/2017-08-18-How-to-Request-for-Permissions-in-Google-Assistant-Actions-with-API.AI.md

 ## During the Request

-When the code executes `app.askForPermission()` it automatically prompts the user to say: 'Can I access your location?'.
+When the code executes `app.askForPermission()` it automatically prompts the Assistant to say: 'Can I access your location?'.
 The user should respond with yes if they would like to continue using your action.

 ## After the Request